Evelyn-M/global-displacement-risk/README.md

   - TC wind: We used the building type specific HAZUS vulnerability to curves and linked them to the BEM building types.
 For simplicity, we approximated the original curves using a cubic sigmoid function
   - Coastal floods: We relied on building type specific flood impact functions from IVM and CIMA foundation.
 Again, by linking the impact functions to the BEM building types.

+### Results

+Results are computed per country at full resolution (determined by gridded hazard and exposure resolutions), then aggregated by admin-1 and country.
+Depending on the hazard, average annual displacement (AAD) and expected displacement for the respective return periods are reported.

 ### System requirements

 - All python analysis was performed on python version 3.9